Here’s how to increase your USB tethering internet speed:

 Have you ever been in a situation where you are out of mobile data?
 Still, you need the internet for some emergency task?

-When you run out of mobile data to access the internet, and you need to receive information or send an email, tethering is usually the go-to solution.
+When you run out of mobile data and need internet access to receive information or send an email, tethering is usually the go-to solution.

 Tethering, or phone-as-modem (PAM), is sharing a mobile device’s internet connection with other connected computers.